Chrome DevTools Worker Debugging

 4. SharedArrayBuffer & Cross-Origin Header Validation

 Zero-copy rendering pipelines frequently rely on SharedArrayBuffer, but Chrome enforces strict COOP/COEP security policies.
-When encountering SecurityError or ReferenceError during allocation, validate response headers and isolate origin mismatches using Debugging SharedArrayBuffer Cross-Origin Errors.
+When encountering SecurityError or ReferenceError during SharedArrayBuffer allocation, validate response headers and isolate origin mismatches using Debugging SharedArrayBuffer Cross-Origin Errors.

 Implementation Steps: